dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/pera_system.md

 ## Function `store_encrypted_decryption_key_shares`

-Store the encrypted decryption key shares from the network DKG protocol public output.
+Store the encrypted decryption key shares from the network DKG re-sharing.
 The chain agrees on on the same public output.